 David Gaudry, a native of Vancouver, British Columbia, joined the San Francisco Symphony’s viola section in 1982.
 A graduate of Indiana University, he also studied at the Vancouver Academy of Music and at the Banff School of Fine Arts.
 Prior to joining the SFS he was a member of the Vancouver Symphony.

 Wayne Roden, a native of Alabama, attended the North Carolina School of the Arts and Northern Illinois University, where he studied with Scott Nickrenz.
 Following induction into the military, he studied viola with Karen Tuttle and also played frequently at the White House as a member of the Strolling Strings of the US Army Band.
-Since joining the San Francisco Symphony in 1974, he has performed chamber music locally and nationally.
+He joined the San Francisco Symphony in 1974.
 With the San Francisco Chamber Soloists, he performed with Janos Starker, Jaime Laredo, Stephanie Chase, and Jerome Lowenthal.

-Nanci Severance has been a member of the SFS since 1982.
-Before joining the Orchestra she attended Oberlin College, the Banff Centre for the Arts, and Northern Illinois University.
-Ms. Severance has appeared with and been a member of many Bay Area ensembles, including the Donatello Quartet, San Francisco Contemporary Music Ensemble, PARLANTE chamber orchestra, and the Stanford String Quartet, and she has participated in the Grand Teton Music Festival, Sun Valley Summer Symphony, Telluride Chamber Music Festival, and the Eastern Music Festival.
+Nanci Severance has been a member of the San Francisco Symphony since 1982.
+Before joining the Orchestra she attended Oberlin College, the Banff Centre for the Arts, and Northern Illinois University and her primary teachers were Denes Koromzay and Bernard Zaslav.
+Ms. Severance has appeared with and been a member of many Bay Area ensembles, including the Donatello Quartet, San Francisco Contemporary Music Ensemble, PARLANTE Chamber Orchestra, and the Stanford String Quartet.
+She has participated in such summer festivals as the Grand Teton Music Festival, Sun Valley Summer Symphony, Telluride Chamber Music Festival, and the Eastern Music Festival.

 Davies Symphony Hall